moogacs/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 ### gRPC plugins

 In addition to the plugins mentioned above, we're also adding support for popular gRPC plugins for nearly all of the same languages.
 These plugins are located under the `grpc` organization.
-The following is a list of supported gRPC plugins:
+Here is a list of supported gRPC plugins:

 - https://buf.build/grpc/plugins/go
 - https://buf.build/grpc/plugins/java